 If you have a crawlspace under your home, where it’s common to find exposed plumbing lines, use a portable space heater to warm the area and melt the ice in the plumbing lines.
 Be sure to keep an eye on this heater, keep it away from flammable materials, and make sure no leaks have formed that could cause serious damage.

 Find the frozen area.
 Keep your eyes open for exposed plumbing lines and see if you can figure out where the freeze has occurred.
 If you do, use an electric heating pad, electric hair drier, or towels soaked in hot water to melt the ice and get the water flowing smoothly again.
-If you can’t find the frozen area or if the frozen area is inaccessible, contact a Portland plumber for assistance immediately.
+If you can’t find the frozen area or if the frozen area is inaccessible, contact a Portland or Central Oregon plumber for assistance immediately.

 Finally, whatever you do, do not use an open flame to try and thaw your plumbing lines.
 Blowtorches, kerosene or propane heaters, charcoal stoves, or other open-flame devices can not only get too hot for your plumbing lines and risk damaging them, but could even cause a fire to start in your home.
 Stick with electric heating systems only, and only use them while you can keep a close eye on them to prevent home damage.